Metalsmithing Top Tips With Cyrilyn

-For this series, we teamed up with the wonderful and talented jeweller 'Cyrilyn Silver' to bring you quick and simple metalsmithing tips and tricks.
+For this mini series, we teamed up with the wonderful and talented jeweller and tutor 'Cyrilyn Silver' to bring you quick and simple metalsmithing tips and tricks.

 Watch all of Cyrilyn's tips below and discover brilliant jewellery making tools and techniques you can use that will save you time and effort in the workshop.

 Share your tips with us on social media

 Meet Cyrilyn, your tutor

 Watch this video to find out more about Cyrilyn, who will be sharing with you some amazing knowledge you can use in the workshop, whether you're a beginner or experienced jeweller.

 Cyrilyn is a jeweller, who runs jewellery making workshops in Nottingham for beginners who fancy giving this wonderful craft a go.
 Being passionate about sharing her skills, Cyrilyn was thrilled to be about to join us in sharing top tips, advice and ideas for other jewellers to use too.